 Your dentist must prepare the surface of the teeth before the procedure, which involves etching into the enamel.
 They can give you a local anesthetic to numb the area.
 This is so you do not feel any pain during this process.

-Securing the veneers to the front of teeth with bonding will also not hurt you.
+Securing the veneers to the front of the teeth with bonding will also not hurt you.
 The dentist will also check your bite to ensure that porcelain veneers will not disrupt your oral functions or feel uncomfortable on your teeth after you leave the dentist’s office.

 How Long Does It Take to Get Porcelain Veneers?

-Porcelain veneers will take more than one appointment to complete smile enhancement treatment.
+Porcelain veneers will take more than one appointment to complete the smile enhancement treatment.
 You will begin with a consultation with your cosmetic dentist to ensure that veneers are the best option to help you accomplish your smile goals.
 This will last about 15 minutes.

 Then your dentist will prepare the enamel of the affected teeth during a separate session, which may take an hour.
 They will take impressions of your smile to construct personalized veneers during this appointment too.